 - Status: Choose between whether the event is approved and on the calendar, or pending and not displayed

 - Billboard: Choose whether the event is on the Billboard or not.
-Billboard events are given a more prominent display on the public calendar, with a sliding window where once a Billboard event has passed, its place is taken by any other available Billboard events
+Billboard events are given a more prominent display on the public calendar with a sliding window where, once a Billboard event has passed, its place is taken by any other available Billboard events

 - Hide After: Select how long you want the event to be displayed before it is hidden from the calendar.
 The minimum amount is one day.

 - Categories: Choose at least one category that the event belongs to.
 Multiple categories can be selected.
+If you select a child category, be sure to select the associated parent category as well.

 - Name: E.g., Becker Hall